Monitoring PPCPs (Pharmaceutical and Personal Care Products) in the Sacramento River, Downstream of a Wastewater Treatment Plant

 Flow-through tanks, housed in the DWR monitoring station, were designed to expose the test species to river water, constantly over the course of the study.
 (See figure 1 below) Meanwhile, Chemcatcher® samplers were placed in the Hood source tank, also shown below.

-While HLB receiving disks pre-conditioned with methanol would normally be recommended for PPCPs detection, in this case, the team opted to use C18 across al four exposure periods.
+While HLB receiving disks pre-conditioned with methanol would normally be recommended for PPCPs detection, in this case, the team opted to use unconditioned HLB disks for the first flush and conditioned C18 disks across all four exposure periods.

 In line with recommendations, the C18 filter disks were pre-conditioned with methanol prior to insertion into the filter disk holder.
 Once the filter disks were attached to the holders, the apparatus was fully assembled and deployed into the Ambient Source Tank for the duration of each 14-day exposure period.